mosbth/cimage/README.md

 About
 -------------------------------------

-`CImage` is a PHP class which enables scaling, cropping, filtering effects and processing of images using PHP GD.
+`CImage` is a PHP class which enables resizing of images through scaling and cropping together with filtering effects, all using PHP GD.
 The script `img.php` uses `CImage` to enable server-side image processing together with caching and optimization of the processed images.

-Server-side image processing is a useful tool for any web developer, `img.php` has an easy to use interface and its quite powerful when you integrate it with your website.
-This is a most useful tool for any web developer who has a need to create and process images for a website.
+Server-side image processing is a most useful tool for any web developer, `img.php` has an easy to use interface and its quite powerful when you integrate it with your website.
+Using it might decrease the time and effort put in managing images and improve your work flow when creating content for websites.

-This is free software and open source.

 Read more on http://dbwebb.se/opensource/cimage